spiral/docs/docs/en/advanced/sendit.md

 </details>

-The Spiral Framework provides an easy way to set up a queue connection and pipeline for sending emails.
+Spiral provides an easy way to set up a queue connection and pipeline for sending emails.

 In the `.env` file, you can configure the queue connection and pipeline to use for sending emails by setting the `MAILER_QUEUE_CONNECTION` and `MAILER_QUEUE` variables.